..

 .

 I was curious what my teammates thought as they gazed out at the crowd.
-I already knew what the black guys were thinking; it was the white guys I wondered about.
-The silence in the bus was heavy; although, any dialogue at all in that situation was impossible because nobody ever spoke about race, unless, exclusively among one's own.
-Though still seated in the bus, we all could feel Compton's drumline thundering in the distance; it was then, I realized drums could be used as a weapon.
+I knew what the black guys were thinking; it was the white guys I wondered about.
+The silence in the bus was heavy; although, any dialogue at all in that situation was impossible because nobody ever spoke openly about race those days unless, exclusively, among one's own.
+Though still seated in the bus, we all could feel Compton's drumline thundering away in the distance; it was then, I realized drums could be used as a weapon.

 .